Program Statement and Reason

 A catastrophic illness or injury is defined as a severe medical condition that requires a staff member’s absence from work for a prolonged period of time and which results in a substantial loss of income to the staff member because of the exhaustion of all earned sick, vacation and personal time.
 A qualifying illness or injury might include, but is not limited to; cancer, major non-elective surgery, serious accident, heart attack, or complications of pregnancy.
 In order to be defined as catastrophic, an illness or injury must be seriously incapacitating, of extended duration, and requiring the services of a licensed health care provider.

 A staff member’s spouse, life partner, child, or parent.
 A child is any child who is the biological child of the staff member, who is adopted by the staff member, or whom the staff member supervised on a day-to-day basis and for whom the staff member is financially responsible.

 Shared Sick Bank

 The shared sick bank is similar to a checking account.
 Deposits of donated sick time are made into the bank and remain there indefinitely until sick time is withdrawn from the bank and transferred to recipients’ personal sick time balance.

-Please contact Human Resources for further information.
+Please submit a ticket for further information.